mikeAdamss/platform/environments/terraform/README.md

 6.)
 Point to the `terraform_service_account.json` file with the environment variable `GOOGLE_CREDENTIALS` (for ansible).

-You can change the path as you need, **just don't put it anywhere that it could end up it git**.
+You can change the path as you need, **just don't put it anywhere that it could end up in git**.

 ## Using Terraform